lisali-oss/Online-Marketplace/README.md

 What does the project do?

-This is an Ethereum Blockchain Dapp for an online marketplace.
 The project is developed on a VirtualBox VM running Ubuntu 16.04.
 You may
 •	Add/Remove Admins